Several weight-loss medicines are available. Ask your health care provider if any are right for you.

 ORLISTAT (XENICAL AND ALLI)

-About 6 pounds can be lost when using this drug.
+About 6 pounds can be lost when using this medicine.
 But not everyone loses weight while taking it.
-Many people regain most of this weight within 2 years after stopping the drug.
+Many people regain most of the weight within 2 years after they stop using it.

-The most unpleasant side effect of orlistat is oily diarrhea, which may leak from the anus.
+The most unpleasant side effect of orlistat is oily diarrhea that may leak from the anus.
 Eating fewer fats can reduce this effect.
-Even with these side effects, most patients are able to tolerate this medicine.
+Despite this side effect, most patients are able to tolerate this medicine.

-Xenical is the brand of orlistat that your health care provider can prescribe for you.
+Xenical is the brand of orlistat your health care provider can prescribe for you.
 You can also buy orlistat without a prescription under the name Alli.
 These pills are half the strength of Xenical.
-They will cost about $100 a month, or more.
-Consider whether the cost, side effects, and small weight loss you can expect are worth it to you.
+Orlistat costs about $100 or more a month.
+Consider whether the cost, side effects, and the small weight loss you can expect are worth it to you.

 Your body may not absorb important vitamins, minerals, and other nutrients from food while you are using orlistat.
-You should take a daily multivitamin supplement if you take this drug.
+You should take a daily multivitamin if you use orlistat.

 PHENTERMINE, BENZPHETAMINE, AND PHENDIMETRAZINE

 These medicines stimulate your brain.
-This means they will make you more alert and wakeful.
+This means they will make you more alert.
 They also make you less interested in food.

 Some of these stimulants are approved for treating obesity.
-The average weight loss while taking these drugs is about 5.8 pounds.
+The average weight loss while taking these medicines is about 5.8 pounds.
 But not everyone loses weight while taking them.
-Most people regain the weight after they stop taking the drug, unless they have made lasting lifestyle changes.
+Most people regain the weight after they stop taking the medicine, unless they have made lasting lifestyle changes.

 These medicines are available only by prescription.
 They include:

-Phentermine is the most commonly prescribed of these drugs.
+Phentermine is the most commonly prescribed of these medicines.
 It costs less than orlistat.
 But like orlistat, its effects do not last long.
 Some side effects of phentermine are:

-Note: If you have diabetes that needs treatment with medicines, you may want to ask your doctor about diabetes medicines that can contribute to weight-loss.
+Note: If you have diabetes that needs treatment with medicines, you may want to ask your doctor about diabetes medicines that cause weight-loss.
 These include: